Bennett is an independent systems architect, designer, and developer, based in

 After the service he received degrees in geology and pure mathematics from Kent

-State University, Harry returned to New Mexico for graduate school at the
+State University, Dale returned to New Mexico for graduate school at the

 University of New Mexico.

-Harry has focused his research on computer modeling since the early nineties.
+Dale has focused his research on computer modeling since the early

 H. Kratzer has Bachelor of Science and Master of Science degrees in